Lesotho women's national football team

-The Lesotho women's national football team is the national team of Lesotho and is controlled by the Lesotho Football Association.
+The Lesotho women's national football team, also known affectionately as Mehalalitoe ("The Beautiful Flowers"), represents Lesotho in international women's football.
+Governed by the Lesotho Football Association (LFA), the team has demonstrated steady progress in recent years, particularly within the regional Council of Southern Africa Football Associations (COSAFA) competitions.

 History

 The senior team is nicknamed the Beautiful Flowers.

 On 28 March 1998, Lesotho played Mozambique in Mozambique.
 The game was tied 0–0 at the half before Mozambique scored three goals to win the game 3–0.
 In Maseru on 19 April 1998, Lesotho again played Mozambique.
 Lesotho was up 2–1 at the half and went on to win the game 4–2.
 In 2002, the team played 4 games.
 The country participated in the 2002 COSAFA Women's Championship in Harare, Zimbabwe.
 They were in Group A. They lost on 19 April to Zimbabwe 0–15, lost to Malawi 0–3 on 21 April, and lost to Zambia 1–3 on 23 April.
 In 2003, the team played 1 game.
 In 2004, the team played 1 game.
 In 2005, the team played 2 games.
 In 2005, Zambia was supposed to host a regional COSAFA women's football tournament, with ten teams agreeing to send teams including South Africa, Zimbabwe, Mozambique, Malawi, Seychelles, Mauritius, Madagascar, Lesotho, Botswana, Namibia, Lesotho and Swaziland.